-Press the sides of the housing where the tabs for the blower assembly connect.
-Pull the blower assembly and housing down, but not all the way, as it will still be plugged into the housing.
+Press the sides of the housing where the tabs for the blower assembly are connected.
+Pull the blower assembly and housing down, but not all the way, as the assembly will still be plugged into the housing.
 Lower the blower assembly until you can see the cord from the assembly leading into the housing plug.
 Pull the blower plug out of the housing.

-Slip the junction box out of the housing by pressing the tabs on the sides or unscrewing the cover, depending on your Nutone model.
+Slip the junction box out of the housing by pressing the tabs on the sides or unscrewing the cover, depending on which Nutone model you have.
 Unscrew the nuts connecting the white and black wires.
-Test the wires with a voltometer to check that the electricity has been cut correctly.
-The meter should read "0" if it has.
+Test the wires with a voltometer to make sure that the electricity has been cut correctly.
+The display should read "0" if it has.

 Remove any electrical tape holding the white and black wires together and pull them apart, cutting them with a utility knife, if needed.
 Unscrew the copper wire from the green terminal screw.
 Push the house wire out of the electrical panel so that it is free from the Nutone assembly.

-Remove any screws or nails securing the Nutone housing to the ceiling joists.
-Screws can be unscrewed with a screwdriver or power drill with screwdriver drill bit, while nails can be pried out with a hammer or pry bar.
+Remove any screws or nails that secure the Nutone housing to the ceiling joists.
+You can unscrew the screws using a screwdriver or power drill with a screwdriver drill bit.
+Nails can be pried out with by using a hammer or pry bar.

 Pull the Nutone fan unit out of the ceiling space.
 Slide it away from the duct connection in order to pull it out of the venting.
 Cut away any cut tape connecting it to the vent work before removing it completely.